UVA-MLSys/Big-Data-Systems/Team 4/Readme.md

 * Inflight Entertainment
 * Wifi & Connectivity

-## Process
+## Experiment Process
-Our team will process, analyze, and build predictive models that can accurately predict ratings given customer experience reviews.​
+Our team processed and analyzed the Ryanair dataset, and then built a text classification model that can predict ratings given customer experience reviews.​ Each subsection below covers the details of the process.

-We will also utilize AWS and the larger dataset to determine if there are other insights that can be generated to help Ryanair improve customer experience.​

-## Architecture
+### Architecture
 ![screenshot](img/architecture.png)

-## Data Pre-processing
+### Data Pre-processing
 * No outliers were identified/removed​
 * Transformed raw customer feedback to BERT embeddings by performing:​
     * Tokenization​ - Break raw text into tokens (words, sub-words, or characters).​ BERT typically uses WordPiece tokenization.​